Geaht/DER/README.md

 The detection pipeline is structured in three parts:

 * Part I - Detection of artifacts within diffrerent wire bundles
-The detection of artifacts across different bundles is done by *der_detectArtifacts.m*.
+The detection of artifacts across different bundles is done by `der_detectArtifacts.m`.

 * Part II - Detection of spikes within channels of same wire bundle
-The detection of artifacts within bundles is done by *der_detectDuplicateSpikes*.
+The detection of artifacts within bundles is done by `der_detectDuplicateSpikes`.

 * Part III - Detection of suspicious cross-correlations
-Calculation of all cross-correlations is performed by *der_cal_spike_cross_corr_mat.m*.
+Calculation of all cross-correlations is performed by `der_cal_spike_cross_corr_mat.m`.
-Suspicious central bins of the corss-correlograms are identified by *der_detect_cross_corr_spikes.m*.
+Suspicious central bins of the corss-correlograms are identified by `der_detect_cross_corr_spikes.m`.

 ### Data structres

-Within this pipeline a data structure needed for detection is created by *der_get_spikeInfos.m*.
+Within this pipeline a data structure needed for detection is created by `der_get_spikeInfos.m`.
 This script generates a MATLAB table containing all required information on the recorded spike events.
 These information include the timestamp and the waveform of the spike event (64 data points).
 Additionally, information on the recroded cluster (clusrter ID, unit class, channel number, detection threshold, wire bundle ID, anatomical region) as well as a detection label is stored.

-The DER alogorithm is currently compatible with the output structures of Combinato Spike Sorting and Wave_clus.
+The DER alogorithm is currently compatible with the output structures of *Combinato Spike Sorting* and *Wave_clus*.
-In order to apply the algorithm to different spike sorting algorithms you can easily adjust der_get_spikeInfos.m and der_save_spikeinfos.m to your data structure.
+In order to apply the algorithm to different spike sorting algorithms you can easily adjust `der_get_spikeInfos.m` and `der_save_spikeinfos.m` to your data structure.

 Detected spike events are labeled individually for each part of the detection pipeline using prime factor labels.
 The detection label is given by the procuct of the following prime factors: